mdn/content/files/en-us/web/api/element/index.md

 - {{domxref("Element/beforematch_event", "beforematch")}} {{Experimental_Inline}}
   - : Fires on an element that is in the [_hidden until found_](/en-US/docs/Web/HTML/Global_attributes/hidden) state, when the browser is about to reveal its content because the user has found the content through the "find in page" feature or through fragment navigation.
 - {{domxref("HTMLDialogElement/cancel_event", "cancel")}}
-  - : Fires on a {{HTMLElement("dialog")}} when the user instructs the browser that they wish to dismiss the current open dialog.
-The browser fires this event when the user presses the <kbd>Esc</kbd> key to close the dialog.
+  - : Fires on a {{HTMLElement("dialog")}} when the user instructs the browser that they wish to dismiss the currently open modal dialog.
+The browser fires this event when the user presses the <kbd>Esc</kbd> key to close the modal dialog.
 - {{domxref("Element/error_event", "error")}}
   - : Fired when a resource failed to load, or can't be used.
 For example, if a script has an execution error or an image can't be found or is invalid.
 - {{domxref("Element/scroll_event", "scroll")}}